 STEP 2: Student will submit the following documents to IESC, via email to firstname.lastname@example.org:

 - This is an online fillable form.
-Please type your information.
+Please type or print legibly in black ink.

-- In the Certification section, sign your name using a BLACK ink pen.
-Make sure your signature stays above the signature line without touching any words noted on the form
+- Certification Section: Sign your name using a BLACK ink pen.
+Make sure your signature stays within the signature box without touching any words noted on the form.

 - Passport page(s) must show your name, photograph, date of birth, passport expiration and/or renewal date